 Top productivity gadgets for working from home

-A tablet can actually work wonders for your productivity by giving you the option of upright computing.
+A tablet can work wonders for your productivity by giving you the option of upright computing.
 To me, that means being able to check emails, chat on Slack, and browse Asana while relaxing on the couch with a cup of coffee.
 I can even check a few things while I’m making said coffee.
 It also means being able to sketch out ideas for thumbnails in the evenings without it feeling like work.

 Then there are all the other things you can do, like using a tablet to extend your display!

-Ultrawide monitor/Multimonitor array
+Ultra-wide monitor/Multimonitor array

-In all honesty, I’m now so used to working on my LG Ultrawide, that I actually find it extremely claustrophobic going back to my regular 15” laptop!
+In all honesty, I’m now so used to working on my LG Ultrawide, that I actually find it extremely claustrophobic going back to my regular 15-inch laptop!
 This is probably one of the most recommended productivity gadgets for a wide number of people.

 As well as setting reminders to answer emails (which helps you focus on other tasks without forgetting), adding to your to-do list, and even making quick calls in some cases; this is also a quick way to get information from the web without having to Google it.

-Also read: The best mini laptops you can buy in 2020
+Also read: The best mini laptops you can buy in 2021

 Nothing on this list is essential, but a smartwatch can be extremely useful for taking notifications off your screen and putting them on your wrist.
 That means you can quickly check whether a message is essential and needs to be answered immediately, without having to interrupt your flow.

-Also read: The best smartwatches you can buy (2020)
+Also read: The best smartwatches you can buy (2021)

-The right Smartwatch can do a lot more too – such as putting your to-do list right on your wrist, or being used to set reminders.
+The right Smartwatch can do a lot more, too – such as putting your to-do list right on your wrist, or being used to set reminders.
 Many people don’t think of these as productivity gadgets, but they can fit very neatly into a great workflow.